Vinton still looking for 2nd ward representative

 Hayley Rippel, Benton County Auditor, explained that if the decision was made to hold a special election her office would need to know by the end of January for an election to be held Tuesday, March 3.
 That day would the earliest an election could be held.

-Cost for the city told hold the election would be approximately $3,000.
+Cost for the city to hold the election would be approximately $3,000.

 “There has been a change in the law,” Gina Edler, Benton County Auditor’s office, stated.
 “Elections must start at 7 a.m. and can no longer start at noon.”